 ‘Eco-friendly’ and ‘sustainability’ are good for business

 Many people want to buy from companies that ‘take back’ or recycle items.
-“We know that consumers are more likely to patronize companies committed to making positive social and environmental impacts,” wrote Tom Szaky, founder of TerraCycle.1 He noted that many companies have had an influx of marketing campaigns in recent years for consumers to bring back their containers for recycling, but that not all companies are actually socially responsible and transparent in the process.
+So companies have had an influx of marketing campaigns in recent years for consumers to bring back their containers for recycling.
+However, not all companies are actually socially responsible and transparent in the process – and some are not recycling the things we bring back at all!

 “In the face of increasing demand for more corporate social responsibility and environmental-friendliness, however, the authenticity of some of these recycling programs is questionable.” -Chris Daly